Chill-project/Documentation/source/installation/very_quick_start_with_docker.rst

 The image will also be downloaded from docker registry on first run.

 You can then browse on `http://localhost:8989 <http://localhost:8989>`_ and login with the created users, like `center a_social` (the complete list is below).
 Password is always 'password'.
+For Mac OS X, replace `localhost` by the IP of the docker VM (`boot2docker ip` or `docker-machine ip default`).

 Stopping the containers
 =======================